kehantan/labbook/docs/protease_assay/protease_activity.rst

 To prepare 200 mM from 1 M of Tris-HCl:

 #.
-Add 200 uL of 1M Tris-HCl into 800 uL of distilled water.
+Add 200 uL of 1 M Tris-HCl into 800 uL of distilled water.

+    * Adjust the volume if necessary.
+The ratio of 1 M Tris-HCl to distilled water should be 1:4 to make 200 mM Tris-HCl

 #.
 Mix well.
 Vortex if necessary.

 *Protease activity assay*

 #.
 Thaw the purified protease stored in -80 C.
 #.
-Do a 1/2 fold serial dilution starting from maximum of 20 uM with working buffer.
+Do a 1/2 fold serial dilution with working buffer.
 #.
-In a 384 well black plate, add calculated amount of protease.
+In a 384 well black plate, add the serial diluted protease.
 #.
-Add substrate into each well that have protease.
+Add correct amoount substrate into each well.
 #.
-Incubate.
-37 C, 120 mins.
+Incubate, 37 C.
 #.
-Read plate at 350 nm excitation and 440 nm emission.
+Read plate at 350 nm excitation and 440 nm emission every 30 mins.

 **Analysis**

-You can plot a curve using the relative fluoresence unit (RFU) directly, graphpad prism will still calculate a Km value for you.
-But since we have to process the data anyway, we just convert all the RFU into reaction velocity.
+The Michaelis-Menten curve can be plot directly using relative fluoresence unit (RFU) directly, Km value can still calculate the Km and Vmax.
+But the RFU can also be converted into reaction velocity for better data presentation.

+:math:`frac{frac{T-C}{m}}{T}`

 #.
 In MS Excel, arrange the values accordingly.
 #.
 First step is to minus all RFU values from other wells with the RFU from the well with 0 uM of protease (means the wells that only have buffer and substrate).